wh0/wh0.github.io/_posts/2019-10-31-intellij-desktop.md

 Oh, and good on JetBrains for making a repo where there's only one obvious `.java` file for each class name you see.
 And for not making everything an interface where you have to go searching for what implements it.
-Could we all please hold off on that until web code browsing has intelligent cross referencing.
+Could we all please hold off on that until web code browsing has intelligent cross referencing?